 The name "George Jung" probably doesn't ring a bell when you first hear it.
 However, his life story is definitely a very intriguing one.
 George Jung (aka Boston George) was probably the largest smuggler of cocaine in American history.
-During the 70's and 80's he made hundreds of millions, working as a middleman for the Colombian drug lord Pablo Escobar and his Medellin Cartel.
-It was Jung's expertise to smuggle the cocaine out of Colombia and bring it safely to a distributor in the USA.
-However, because of some wrong decisions and trusting the wrong people, Jung got arrested and lost his whole fortune.
-He still remains in prison until this very day and his projected release date is on November 27, 2014.
+During the '70s and '80s, he made hundreds of millions, working as a middleman for the Colombian drug lord Pablo Escobar and his Medellin Cartel.

 The life story of George Jung has been featured in both a book and a movie.
-Especially the movie "Blow", directed by Ted Demme was a big hit and made George famous all over the world.
+The movie, Blow, directed by Ted Demme, was a big hit and made George famous all over the world.
 The leading roles in the movie were performed by Johnny Depp as Jung and Penelope Cruz as Jung's wife.

 The Biography of George Jung

 George Jacob Jung was born on August 6, 1942, in a middle class family in the neighborhood of Boston.
 Nothing indicated that George would be making millions of dollars before his 35th birthday.
 On the contrary, except for football, George didn't really excel at anything in high school.

 After finishing high school, George started studying at the University of Southern Mississippi.
 Again, George took little interest in his studies and instead started experimenting with marijuana.
 It were the sixties after all.
 Everywhere across the USA, young people started revolting against the conservative system and the government.
 And the recreational use of soft drugs was definitely one way to show it.